Easter Island Tour Highlights and Travel Tips

 - Chill out on Anakena Beach.
 If the sun is out and you feel like having a lazy day, there is nowhere better to hang out than the soft sand of Easter Island’s number one beach.

-- Make sure you have the funds to enjoy your trip to Easter Island.
+- Make sure you have the funds to enjoy your Easter Island tour.
 This island isn’t cheap so don’t expect to be able to do it on a budget.

 - January to March is peak season, featuring Tapati Rapa Nui festival.
 During this period hotel prices are at their highest.
 April to June and October to December are shoulder seasons, with pleasant weather and affordable hotel prices.